Position Description Final Filing Date:

 The Emergency Communications Department is responsible for the operation of a countywide, consolidated Emergency Communications Center providing 9-1-1 and non-emergency call answering and law enforcement, fire protection and emergency medical dispatch services for over 30 local, Regional, County and State Public Safety agencies.

-The Communications Dispatcher Trainee receive on-the-job training in basic 9-1-1 call answering and radio dispatching methods and techniques.
-Upon successful completion of the Call taking training, incumbents are expected to promote to the Communications Dispatcher I classification, typically within 4- 6 months.
+The Communications Dispatcher Trainee receives on-the-job training in basic 9-1-1 call answering and radio dispatching methods and techniques.
+Upon successful completion of the call taking training, incumbents are expected to promote to Communications Dispatcher I classification, typically within four to 6 months.

 This classification of Communications Dispatcher I is part of the flexible series and can flex to the classification of Communications Dispatcher II subject to meeting the employment standards for the higher class and a recommendation for their promotion by the appointing authority in accordance with the Flexible Staffing Program and Guidelines.

-- Receives training in the answering 9-1-1 and non-emergency calls; reception and transmission of radio calls;
+- Receives training in answering 9-1-1 and non-emergency calls.
+Reception and transmission of radio calls.

 - Studies and maintains familiarity with the locations and common place names of major roads, streets, industrial plants, county parks, and governmental agencies.

 To view the complete job description visit the Monterey County website: